 When I moved to France, I didn’t understand how things worked here.
 I should’ve found a mentor, a friend, a colleague I could turn to for help.
 I needed a coach but my Ego wouldn’t let me recognize that fact.

 5. I couldn’t back down, I had to ‘win.’

-That’s what my ego would always tell me which meant - while having a discussion or argument on life in France for instance - focusing more on talking without listening to the other person.
+That’s what my ego would always tell me, which meant that, while having a discussion or argument on life in France for instance, the focus was more on talking rather than listening to the other person.

-At times, I’d meet people that couldn’t stand being wrong and without even questioning my arguments, asking myself how accurate my point was, I’d just keep fighting on and arguing just to make a point.
+At times, I’d meet people, and without even questioning my arguments, or asking myself how accurate my point was, I’d just keep fighting and arguing just to make a point.

 I had to win.